Crash causing traffic chaos on Auckland's Southern Motorway

-A crash which blocked two lanes of Auckland's Southern motorway is causing major congestion for motorists.
+A crash which blocked two lanes of Auckland's Southern motorway caused major congestion for motorists.

-The New Zealand Transport Agency said a multi-vehicle crash had blocked the right two southbound lanes at Market Rd.
+The New Zealand Transport Agency said a multi-vehicle crash had blocked the right two southbound lanes at Market Rd about 4pm.

 A car had overturned under the Market Rd overbridge but has since been removed.

-However, delays were still back to the Victoria Park flyover and motorists were advised to take state Highway 20 as an alternative.
+Delays were back to the Victoria Park flyover for some time and motorists were advised to take state Highway 20 as an alternative.

-Another incident blocking the left lane of the Southern Motorway citybound just after Drury was also causing delays the agency said.
+Another crash earlier blocked the left lane of the Southern Motorway citybound just after Drury and also caused delays, the agency said.

 A breakdown also meant all Stanley Bay ferry services were cancelled for the day and buses would be running instead.